 Check the International Students Office website at concordia.ca/offices/iso for the cost of coverage.
-Family and couple coverage are also available upon request.
 Coverage is from September 1 until August 31 of the following year.
 Students who register in January pay a pro-rated premium for the eight-month period from January 1 until August 31 of the same year.